 The Inoue Family

 Yoichiro’s father, Zenzo, was born in Tanabe about 1861.
 He was the patriarch of the Tanabe Inoue family and it appears that he inherited his wealth from his father Isuke.
 Zenzo married Morihei’s eldest sister, Tame, about 1889 and together they had eight children, the fourth of whom was Yoichiro.
 Yoichiro was born in Tanabe in 1902 making him Morihei Ueshiba’s junior by 19 years.
 Zenzo owned a great deal of property in Tanabe and elsewhere and was involved in various manufacturing activities.

 Zenzo and his younger brother Koshiro relocated to Tokyo around 1887 at the urging of their father Isuke.
 They both achieved success in business, but Zenzo later returned to Tanabe leaving the business ventures they had established together in the hands of Koshiro.
 At a later date, Zenzo operated a clothing business in Kyoto as well.
 At various points in his career Koshiro was involved in the soapware business, metal goods and paper manufacturing and sales.
-According to his son, Koshiro made his fortune during the Russo-Japanese War period when he provided a range of products of necessity that were in short supply.
+According to his son, Koshiro made his fortune during the Sino-Japanese War period when he provided a range of products of necessity that were in short supply.
 Eventually, Koshiro would become one of the top ten of Japan’s highest taxpayers and a mentor of Konosuke Matsushita, founder of the Matsushita group of electrical appliance companies.

 Morihei works for Koshiro in Tokyo